Do you have questions? Let me help answer the most obvious ones…

 What is a death doula and what does “doula” mean?

-Doula is Greek in origin and it means “woman who serves.”
+Doula is Greek in origin, and it means “woman who serves.”
 However, nowadays, more than just women are getting into doula work, which I think is totally awesome!
 To me, a doula is someone who supports people through life’s biggest transitions.
-Birth doulas are becoming increasingly popular and they are those who help mother, baby and family through the birthing process.
+Birth doulas are becoming increasingly popular, and they are those who help mother, baby and family through the birthing process.
 I see very little difference with the dying process and the need for support is just as great.
+A death doula is similar to a birth doula.
+One compassionately assists those coming into this world and one compassionately assists those leaving this world.
+This includes providing emotional, spiritual, informational, and physical support with the goal being a low stress, comfortable, personalized–even, dare I say, positive–experience for clients and their loved ones.
+Death Doulas work alongside family members, friends and even medical, palliative and hospice workers in hospitals, senior care facilities and private home settings.

 How is a doula different than a hospice volunteer or home health aide?